Mæstery Logo

 The Experiment

-• Execute Python to verify the math.
+• Execute Python script from the same folder to verify the math

 If the math checked out, the script would output a dataset and print "success".